IgnIVertiKalCaD/xray-proxy-linux/README.md

 ```

 #### 3.3 Routing and Firewall Rules

-Ensure the routing table and nftables configuration are in place:
+Ensure the nftables configuration is in place:

 ```bash
 mkdir -p /etc/nftables